2nd and 4th SUNDAYS 10:00 – 11:15AM (during Meditations for World Peace)

 -Geshe Kelsang Gyatso

 Leisha Diane is a senior student on the Teacher Training Program at KMC Washington.
 She has a clear and penetrating teaching style and sets an excellent example for meditators at all experience levels and stages of life.
-She is the regular teacher of the Sunday Morning Meditation class.

 “Outer and inner phenomena are like illusions, like dreams, and like reflections of the moon in a clear lake.
 For though they appear they do not truly exist.”